NEWS, EDITORIALS, REFERENCE

-When I first returned to the Commodore scene in 2016, the first thing I bought was a 64NIC+ ethernet cartridge.
-I got a couple of those even before I got my first SD2IEC device.
+When I returned to the Commodore scene in 2016, the first thing I bought was a 64NIC+ ethernet cartridge.
+I got a couple of those even before I got an SD2IEC device.
 Turns out that was a mistake actually.
 For some reason I was really eager to write networking code.
 But I jumped the gun by about 2 years.
 There was a lot of stuff that had to be written first.

 In the interim I became aware of the proliferation of WiFi modems.
 And I also got hold of both a 1541 Ultimate II+ and an Ultimate 64.
 Both of which have an ethernet port (and the Ulimate 64 has a WiFi module), with a simplified API that abstracts a bunch of the networking overhead.
 While I plan to return to the 64NIC+ (and RR-NET) in the future, both of these alternatives are much lower–hanging fruit.

 I'm going to leave the 1541 Ultimate and Ultimate 64 to one side, and return to them in the future.
 Today I'm going to focus on the WiFi modems, but also on dial–up modems and null modems.